hhnnhh/LSTM_Recurrent_Neural_Net_JuliZeh/README.md

 ### Ein Flasche Schampus trinken auf die Schlafkeit der Stadt:
 # A LSTM Recurrent Neural Net trained on Juli Zeh
-A KERAS **Long Short-Term Memory** (LSTM) **Recurrent Neural Net** (RNN) trained on parts of the book "Spieltrieb" by Juli Zeh
+A KERAS **Long Short-Term Memory** (LSTM) **Recurrent Neural Net** (RNN) trained on the book "Spieltrieb" by Juli Zeh

-Disclaimer: I guess theses models are more fun if you know German.
-However, highly recommended for fans of German dadaist poets ;-)
+Disclaimer: Knowledge of the German language will probably increase the fun.
+Highly recommended for fans of German dadaism :)

 ## Source:
 Long Short-Term Memory RNN designed to be trained on Nietzsche, provided by [KERAS](https://keras.io/examples/lstm_text_generation/)